branlam/CS4220/Week03/homework.md

 For full credit:
 - The function should use destructing in the argument and use empty default values.
 - It should additionally use template literals syntax when printing to the console.
 - The printout to the console should look **exactly** like the give example below.
+(The words "Team", "Leader" and "Members" can be hardcoded).

 ```
     const group1 = {